-A client of Fantastic Services who is using our bi-weekly cleaning services has spotted mice in his kitchen.
+A client of Fantastic Services who is using our bi-weekly cleaning services has spotted mice in the kitchen.
 The representative on the phone swiftly scheduled a visit from a local pest controller for the same day.

 The technician has to inspect the property and establish the type of pest he is dealing with.
 It could easily turn out to be a rat infestation.
 People often mistake young rats with mice.*The client is a member of our Fantastic Club and got a discount (-15% = £40).

-The Process: Step by Step
+The Mice Treatment: Step by Step

-The pest exterminator arrived at the address in Harrow two hours after the initial call.
+The local pest exterminator arrived at the address in Harrow two hours after the initial call.
 He talked to the residents of the house and they shared with him that they had spotted several mice in the kitchen area.
 The clients were a bit concerned, but the exterminator ensured them that he would take care of the problem.

 The expert found a hole in the wooden floor that had been gnawed and was clearly used as an entrance by the rodents.
-He also spotted a hole on a wall between the kitchen and one of the bedrooms.
+He also spotted a hole in a wall between the kitchen and one of the bedrooms.
 That was why he suspected the presence of rodents in other rooms as well.
 He inspected the bedroom and a couple of droppings in the closet proved his suspicions.

 After consulting the owners of the property, the technician was able to proceed with treating the pest.
 He placed baits in key spots, right on the paths of the pests.
 This method maximises the effect of baits the most.